 HIV is diagnosed by a blood test.
 One type of test detects antibodies to the virus, while another type looks for the virus itself.
 It currently takes between 15-24 days before blood will show a positive test result after a new HIV infection (the window period), and may take longer.
 This means that if after a recent exposure more than one blood test may be needed over time to rule out a new infection.

 Treatment with antiretroviral drugs is very effective at preventing damage to the immune system caused by HIV.
-People living with HIV on ART can lead full, long and normal lives.
-There are definitive health benefits for immediate HIV treatment initiation for people with HIV.
-Treatment also reduces the risk of passing the virus on to others, by reducing the amount of virus in the blood and in genital fluids.
+People living with HIV on antiretroviral therapy can lead full, long and normal lives.
+There are health benefits for immediate HIV treatment initiation for people with HIV.
+Successful treatment greatly reduces the amount of virus in the person's blood and other bodily fluids which prevents spread of the virus to other people.

 HIV is a notifiable disease in NSW.
 This means that doctors and laboratory staff are legally required to provide some information about people diagnosed with HIV infection to NSW Health.
 The information collected is confidential and does not include the names and addresses of people diagnosed with HIV.
 Public health staff use these data to understand who is at risk of the disease in order to plan activities to prevent new infections in the future and to provide services for people living with HIV.